auctus-team/pycapacity/README.md

 A simple example program for 3d force polytope evaluation of a randomised 6dof robot
 """
-from pycapacity.robot import force_polytope_withfaces as polytope
-import numpy as np
+import pycapacity.robot as capacity # robot capacity module import numpy as np

 m = 3 # 3d forces